MachineEditor/DeepFaceLab-MVE/README.md

 ![](https://github.com/iperov/DeepFaceLab/blob/master/doc/LIAEF128_Cage_1.jpg)

 - **SAE ( minimum 2GB+, recommended 11GB+ )** - Styled AutoEncoder - new superior model based on style loss.
-SAE works as stylizer/morpher and does not guarantee that predicted face will look as src.
-Face obstructions also reconstructed without any masks.
-Converter mode 'overlay' should be used.
+SAE is very flexible model, contains all other models, by default works as stylizer/morpher and does not guarantee that predicted face will look as src, but you can disable styling values to work as classic model.
+SAE is better than classic models due to multiscale decoder and smooth transition from DSSIM to MSE(pixel) loss.
+Face obstructions can be reconstructed without any masks.
+Converter mode 'overlay' should be used if styling enabled.
 Model has several options on start for fine tuning to fit your GPU.
 For more info read tips below.

 ![](https://github.com/iperov/DeepFaceLab/blob/master/doc/SAE_Asian_0.jpg)